lcgodoy/health_affairs_2024-01160/README.md

 *   **`stan/`:** This directory contains the Stan model (`.stan` file) used for the analysis, along with any necessary helper files.
 *   **`data/`:** This directory contains the datasets used in the analysis, stored as comma-separated value (`.csv`) files.
-These datasets are sufficient to reproduce all figures and tables.
+These datasets are sufficient to reproduce Figures 4 and 6.
+However, the dataset used for the analysis is not public and, therefore, is not included in the repository.
+Thus, some of the results are not fully reproducible.
 *   **`figs/`:** This directory contains high-resolution versions of the figures included in the manuscript, stored as Portable Document Format (`.pdf`) files.